cedx/enum.js/doc/usage/javascript.md

 # Using from JavaScript

 ## Create the enumeration
-Just use the `Enum.create()` method with an object literal containing scalar values (i.e. booleans, numbers and strings):
+Just use the `Enum.create()` method with an object literal containing primitive values (i.e. bigints, booleans, numbers and strings):

 ```js
 import {Enum} from '@cedx/enum';